Abhaycl/CarND-PID-Control-2P4/README.md

 # How it was tuned

 Generally speaking, it requires to set Kd and Ki to 0 and gradually increase Kp before the car runs with stable and consistent oscillations.
 This value of Kp and the oscillation period can be used to calculate optimal pid controller parameters by the method.
-Parameters was able to drive car around the track but with a lot of wobbling, that is why parameters were further tuned manually by try-and-error process.
+Parameters was able to drive car around the track but with a lot of wobbling, that is why parameters were further tuned manually after several rounds of trial and error.

 The same process was applied for different speed, so different PID parameters were found for different speed.
 The results were linearized in order to make the parameters automatically tune with the car speed variation.